Why Boredom Without a Phone Is Actually Good for You

 Why Social Media Fills Every Gap

 Social media platforms know exactly when you're bored.
-They have entire teams of engineers dedicated to understanding the triggers - the moment you put your phone down and pick it back up, the pause before you open an app, the slight discomfort of having nothing to do.
+They have entire teams of engineers dedicated to understanding the triggers: the moment you put your phone down and pick it back up, the pause before you open an app, the slight discomfort of having nothing to do.
+The average person checks their phone 96 times per day, and many of those checks are triggered by boredom rather than genuine need.
 Their product is built to fill those gaps instantly.

 The result is that modern life has almost no boredom left.
 Every waiting room is occupied by scrolling.
 Every commute is content consumption.
 Every quiet moment at home is filled by a video or a feed or a message from someone who also couldn't tolerate the silence.